 Can you imagine if someone today admitted they NEVER wash their floors?
 At least here in the suburbs, I think they’d get some sideways glances.
 Even if you don’t have time to do it yourself, you can hire a cleaning service to do it for you, right?

 I’m going to admit something… Are you ready?
 I don’t wash my laminate floors.
 I don’t mean never, but it generally only gets done when some kind of bodily fluid (human or canine) ends up on the floor, once per year or so.
-I do vacuum every week or two to pick up the dog hair, dust, and crumbs.
+The floors get vacuumed every week or two to pick up the dog hair, dust, and crumbs.

 One of the things that inspired me to worry less about this sort of thing was Mr. Money Mustache’s rant about over-cleanliness.
 He argues that we’ve all taken cleanliness way too far, cleaning things that aren’t even dirty in the name of “sanitation” when we are probably actually hurting our health, overspending on cleaning products, using up excessive amounts of the Earth’s resources, and wasting our precious time.